 Do we encourage this behavior?

 There are several factors involved in the canine head tilt and it is human nature to respond to the “cuteness” of the head tilt with positive reinforcement.
-When dogs cock their heads, we give them a good pat, speak in a kind tone, and smile.
-So, another reason that dogs cock their heads is because we teach them to do it by providing positive reinforcement.
-Our response to the head tilt encourages repetition, so the more we gush over the cute canine head tilt, the more we get to enjoy it!
+When dogs tilt their heads, we give them a good pat, speak in a kind tone, and smile.
+So, another reason that dogs may tilt their heads is because we teach them to do it by providing positive reinforcement.
+Our response to the head tilt encourages repetition, so the more we gush over the cute canine head tilt, the more we get to enjoy it.

 When does the head tilt mean a medical problem?

 A consistent head tilt that is not associated with communication may indicate a medical problem.
 Infections of the external ear canal caused by bacteria or yeast may cause pain, itching, and the occasional head tilt.
 Middle ear infections are more serious and are often accompanied by a more persistent head tilt.
-Holding the head to the side may also indicate a neurological problem such as vestibular disease (see handout “Vestibular Disease in Dogs”).
-If a dog cocks his head when there is no auditory stimulation, take him to your veterinarian.
+Holding the head to the side may also indicate a neurological problem, such as vestibular disease (see handout “Vestibular Disease in Dogs”).
+If your dog tilts their head when there is no auditory stimulation, take them to your veterinarian.